Ross Lake Backpacking

 Passage to Petersburg

 We head out of Juneau for some long days with good weather towards Petersburg - exploring Stephen’s passage & Frederick Sound on the way 8/18/2023 We left the dock at just after 5a - making our way down Stephen’s Passage.
 We will spend the next two and a half days in the passage heading south before we turn east into Frederick Sound and Petersburg.
 The weather is cool, but very calm - a welcome reprieve from the weather of this last week.
+We were treated with a beautiful view of the Mendenhall Glacier as we departed Auke Bay.

 • Tom Woodard